This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 When you perform a bed transfer, you help a bedridden person move from the bed to a chair or wheelchair.
 You also may help move him or her back into bed.
 You can use the pivot transfer, scoot transfer, or slide board transfer.
 A gait belt can be used with any of these transfers.
 You can hurt a bedridden person or yourself when a bed transfer is not done correctly.

 How to prepare a person for a transfer:

 A bedridden person may be independent (needing minimal help) or totally dependent.
-An independent person should be encouraged to move himself as much as possible.
+An independent person should be encouraged to move himself or herself as much as possible.
 A totally dependent person cannot move out of bed without your help.
 Consider the following as you plan the bed transfer:

 - Can the person help with the bed transfer?
 The person will need arm and leg strength, and be able to sit or stand up.
 Keep the person close to you during the transfer to increase stability.
-Ease him to the closest surface, such as the bed or chair, if he starts to fall.
+Ease him or her to the closest surface, such as the bed or chair, if he or she starts to fall.

-- How tall and heavy is he?
+- How tall and heavy is the person?
 You may need to adjust the height of the equipment or get special devices for some transfers.